-Is Trisha Krishnan Planning to Get Married?
+Is Trisha Krishnan Planning to Get Married In Las Vegas?
 Find Out!

 But we are sure you'll want to know what's happening in her personal life too.
 Is marriage on the cards for the beautiful lady?
 Has Trisha finally found that special someone?
 Well, not yet.
 In fact, she hasn't given a thought on getting hitched just yet.
 However, the gorgeous actress certainly knows where she wants to get married.

 Yesterday, the Kodi heroine asked her fans to shoot any questions they have at her on Instagram.
-When someone asked her if she's not interested in marriage life, Trisha replied, "Not too much I think."
+When someone asked her if she's not interested in marriage, Trisha replied, "Not too much I think."
 The actress added a laughing emoticon at the end so it's safe to assume that she didn't mean it quite literally.
 A fan also asked her what's the craziest thing on her bucket list and to this, the model-turned-actress replied, "Getting married in Vegas."

 Well, in that case, we hope this southern beauty does get married in Las Vegas.
 After all, a bucket list is supposed to be fulfilled, right?
 Anyway, currently, Trisha is busy shooting for Ram wherein she plays the role of a doctor.
 The film went on floors on January 5 and is expected to release this year during Onam.